Main Electrical Service

 • UPS distribution circuit (1× 20A dedicated): Feeds centralized rack-mount UPS in mechanical room; UPS output powers dedicated orange-colored outlets at server rack, 3D printer station, workbench, and future loft office.
 DIY installation.
 See Approach B Centralized UPS Distribution — “Orange Outlet” Strategy.

-Total: 7 general-purpose 20A circuits (≈30 outlets) plus two dedicated 20A circuits in the mechanical room, all balanced across panel legs.
+Total: 9 general-purpose 20A circuits (≈30 outlets, including the dedicated vehicle-bay lighting circuit added 2026-04-23 and the dedicated cord-reel circuit split off 2026-06-22) plus two dedicated 20A circuits in the mechanical room, all balanced across panel legs.
+(Authoritative breaker count now lives in the Panel Schedule below.)

 240V / dedicated loads